 As WordPress was making the transition from a blogging platform to content management, a guy named Brian Gardner introduced a theme, Revolution.
 For its time, the name was apt and shortly after that, he and a few others started a company StudioPress.
-The idea quickly evolved to separating the core functionality of a theme from its visible manifestations.
+The idea quickly evolved into separating the core functionality from its visible manifestations.
 Thus was born the Genesis Framework and a multitude of child themes.
-I am one of the initial buyers of a lifetime license to all their themes and what might come afterward.
+I am one of the initial buyers of a lifetime license to their collection then and what might come afterward.

-Ever since I have used StudioPress Genesis Framework themes and never ran out of ideas for a child theme.
-The StudioPress collection includes not only the child themes they develop but a good number of third-party child themes based on Genesis.
+Ever since I started with StudioPress Genesis Framework, I never ran out of ideas for a child theme.
+The StudioPress collection includes not only the ones they develop but also a good number of third-party child themes based on Genesis.

 A while back, I changed the theme on Kept Light but found the theme developer not providing sufficient support.
 After using that for less than a year, I stumbled on a few themes in the StudioPress collection that seemed to work somewhat differently.
 Developed by BizBudding, Mai Themes (I have no idea what Mai stands for) came across as well-engineered and designed ideas with a solid performance.
 After some careful evaluation, I switched the theme once more to Mai LifeStyle.

 In the meantime, WordPress has been undergoing some changes and moving towards a block-based design paradigm.
 Although Mai LifeStyle handled many of my block needs, its core was not based on that idea.
 So, I started experimenting with Mai Success by installing it on a dummy staging site and learning its ins and outs.